IamUSER/Flipper-Fusion/ReadMe.md

 $ ./fbt COMPACT=1 DEBUG=0 updater_package

 (Step 5 - Optional for rebuilds!)
-Clean Build Cache:
+Clean Build Cache (Repeat Step 4 afterward.)
 $ ./fbt COMPACT=1 DEBUG=0 updater_package -c

-(Step 6 - Preferred flash method - Optional!)
+(Step 6 - Preferred flash method!)
-To flash directly to the Flipper (Needs to be connected via USB, qFlipper closed)
+To flash directly to the Flipper (Needs to be connected via USB, qFlipper closed.)
+After Firmware flash unpack resources.tar to SD.
+This is faster than Step 7.
 $ ./fbt flash_usb

 (Step 7 - Requires a custom firmware with builtin updater already be installed!)
 Copy new firmware from the dist/f7-C/FZFusionx.xx.x?x folder to FlipperSD/updates.
-Run the builtin updater app from the flipper zero file browser against the update.fuf file in the firmware folder.
+Run the builtin updater in the same manner you update other custom firmware.
 Wait for 2 hours!
 Unfortunately SD to SD updates take forever to unpack 220MB.
 ```